dougstrouth/edgar/DATA_DICTIONARY.md

 # EDGAR Analytics - Data Dictionary

 This document provides a detailed description of the database schema used in the EDGAR Analytics project.
 The database stores structured data parsed from SEC EDGAR bulk files and supplementary stock market data from Yahoo Finance.
+It also includes optional daily OHLCV price history gathered from Polygon.io.

 ## Database Engine